Is a Computer Science Degree Right for Me?

 More and more, the world runs on computers.
 This means we need more computer experts!
 With your degree in computer science, you can help create amazing new ways for people to use computers, whether for business, industry, or fun.

-Even the President of the United States is calling on more Americans to learn computer science.
-“Don’t just buy a new video game—make one,” said President Obama to kick off the recent Computer Science Education Week.
+Even former president of the United States Barack Obama has called on more Americans to learn computer science.
+“Don’t just buy a new video game—make one,” he said to kick off the 2014 Computer Science Education Week.
 “Don’t just download the latest app—help design it.
 Don’t just play on your phone—program it.
-No one’s born a computer scientist, but with a little hard work—and some math and science—just about anyone can become one.”2
+No one’s born a computer scientist, but with a little hard work—and some math and science—just about anyone can become one.”

 Why Earn Your Computer Science Degree?